nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 Battery life is good enough, but could be better.
 My battery tends to last between 3 and 4 hours.
 Luckily, you can keep the headset plugged into your computer while working since you will probably be sitting in a stationary position anyway.

 Performance is excellent.
 The headset itself is more than powerful enough to display the relevant virtual screens and the head tracking is so good that you forget that you have a headset on.
-The hand tracking is better than I expected and is only destined to get better over the next while, even though it is still considered an experimental feature.
-I very rarely had any issues with the hand tracking.
-I am certain that the next generation will have perfected the hand tracking and posess increased horsepower so we can have even better, more elaborate environments to work in.
+The hand tracking is better than I expected and is only destined to get better - even though it is still considered an experimental feature, I very rarely had any issues with the hand tracking.
+I am certain that the next generation will have perfected this and possess increased horsepower so we can have even better, more elaborate environments to work in.
 The future is incredibly bright!

 You can find more details on my day to day experience and thoughts in the diary at the end of the article.